 Setup the web part query

-edit it, hit the Change Query button, Switch to Advanced Mode and paste in the following "contentclass:STS_Site" into the Query text box
+Edit the web part and hit the Change Query button, Switch to Advanced Mode and paste in the following "contentclass:STS_Site" into the Query text box